LGBTQ rights in Azerbaijan: Society

 Activists protest LGBT rights violations in Azerbaijan during a 2015 rally in Germany.

 As in most other post-Soviet era countries, Azerbaijan remains a place where homosexuality is an issue surrounded by confusion.
 There is hardly any objective or correct information on the psychological, sociological and legal aspects of homosexuality in Azerbaijan, with the result that the majority of the society simply does not know what homosexuality is.

-"Coming out" as a gay, lesbian, bisexual or transgender person is therefore rare, and individual LGBT people are afraid of the consequences.
+"Coming out" as a gay, lesbian, bisexual or transgender person is therefore rare, and individual LGBTQ people are afraid of the consequences.
 Thus many lead double lives, with some feeling deeply ashamed about being gay.
 Those who are financially independent and living in Baku are able to lead a safe life as an LGBTQIA+ person, as long as they "practice" their homosexuality in their private sphere.
-There is a small LGBT movement, with three organizations advocating for LGBTQIA+ rights and protection.
+There is a small LGBTQ movement, with three organizations advocating for LGBTQIA+ rights and protection.

 Although homosexual acts between consenting male adults are officially decriminalized, reports about police abuses against gays, mainly male prostitutes, have persisted.
 While complaining of the violence against them, the victims preferred to remain anonymous fearing retaliation on the part of the police.
 In 2019, in A v.
-Azerbaijan, the European Court of Human Rights called out the state for its 2017 raids in which over 80 LGBT people were detained, many tortured and abused by police.
+Azerbaijan, the European Court of Human Rights called out the state for its 2017 raids in which over 80 LGBTQ people were detained, many tortured and abused by police.